-Skiing Cross-Country Across Summit County
+Cross-Country Skiing in Summit County

-Skating is a technique developed by Bill Koch, the only American man to win a Medal in Nordic Skiing at the Olympics.
+Skating is a technique developed by Bill Koch, the only American man to win a medal in Nordic Skiing at the Olympics.
 He developed this technique to go faster and was so fast the sport had to reconsider its rules.
 They call the event where most skiers skate - freestyle - and set up another class of races that are just classical, and skating or any other new technique is not allowed.
 Skating is highly aerobic and requires a different type of ski, a longer pole and ideally a stiffer boot.
 Learning to skate is like learning kick boxing - you feel beat.
-But once you learn the technique you feel a lot more efficient skiing in these V-shapes moves.
+However, once you learn the technique you feel a lot more efficient skiing in these V-shapes moves.
 An incredible full-body workout, it is also low impact compared to running because the surface is forgiving.

 Summit County Nordic Centers